TheSkyentist/GELATO/README.md

 * Continuum SSP Model: The continuum is modeled as the sum of E-MILES SSP models.
 In total, 15 SSP models are used to build a continuum.
 The normalization coefficients are named for each SSP model.

 * Continuum Power Law Model: An additional power law continuum is attempted to be fit in addition to the SSP models.
 It is parametrized with a power law index, a normalization coefficient, and a scale (y = coeff*(x/scale)**(-index)).
-The scale is set by the wavelength range of the spectrum and is not a fitted parameters.
+The power law index has a default value of 1.5 and is allowed to vary in the range (1,3).
+The scale is set by the wavelength range of the spectrum and is not a fitted parameter.

 Additional Components
 -------------